 Correctly diagnosing a patient in the emergency department can be one of the most challenging but important things that doctors do.
 While a misdiagnosis may not make a major difference in some cases, cancer or stroke misdiagnosis can have fatal consequences.

-A misdiagnosis could form the basis of a medical malpractice or wrongful death claim.
+A misdiagnosis could form the basis of a medical malpractice or Chicago wrongful death claim.
 Medical malpractice occurs when the action or inaction of a healthcare provider deviates from the acceptable standards of care.
 A medical malpractice attorney can examine your case’s facts and inform you of your legal options.

 If you or someone that you care about has been harmed or died due to a faulty medical misdiagnosis, our team of Chicago medical malpractice attorneys can answer your questions or conduct an independent investigation.
 We handle cases on a contingency basis, which means we don’t get paid anything unless we win.
 To learn more about how we can help you, call us at (312) 509-8900 or contact us using our online form.